bio-tools/biotoolsDocs/curators_guide.rst

      ``name (acronym)`` *e.g.* ``The Protein Databank (PDB)``

-   - a common abbreviation can be given instead of an acronym: if no common acronym or abbreviation exists, omit this part (do not invent one!)
+   - a common abbreviation can be given instead of an acronym
+   - if no common acronym or abbreviation exists, omit this part: do not invent one!

 .. note::  **Naming pattern**